 Afrobarometer: Round II 16-Country Merged Dataset, 2002-2004 (ICPSR 4558)

-Principal Investigator(s): Africa, Cherrel, Institute for Democracy in South Africa (IDASA); Alemika, Etannabi, University of Jos Research and Marketing Services, and the Department of Sociology; Bratton, Michael, Michigan State University; Chaligha, Amon, University of Dar es Salaam.
-Research on Poverty Alleviation Political and Administrative Studies; Coulibaly, Massa, Groupe de Recherche en Economie Appliquee et Theorique (GREAT); Dansokho, Mamadou, L'Universite Cheikh Anta Diop.
-Le Centre de Recherches Economiques Appliques (CREA); Davids, Derek, Institute for Democracy in South Africa (IDASA); Dzenga, Annie, University of Zimbabwe.
-Mass Public Opinion Institute of Political and Administrative Studies; Green, Thuso, Sechaba Consultants; Gyimah-Boadi, E., University of Ghana-Legon, and Centre for Democratic Development (CDD); Keulder, Christiaan, Institute for Public Policy Research, Namibia; Khaila, Stanley, Bunda College of Agriculture; Lekorwe, Mogoodi, University of Botswana.
+Principal Investigator(s): Africa, Cherrel, Institute for Democracy in South Africa; Alemika, Etannabi, University of Jos Research and Marketing Services.
+Department of Sociology; Bratton, Michael, Michigan State University; Chaligha, Amon, University of Dar es Salaam.
+Research on Poverty Alleviation Political and Administrative Studies; Coulibaly, Massa, Groupe de Recherche en Economie Appliquee et Theorique (Mali); Dansokho, Mamadou, L'Universite Cheikh Anta Diop (Senegal).
+Le Centre de Recherches Economiques Appliques; Davids, Derek, Institute for Democracy in South Africa; Dzenga, Annie, University of Zimbabwe.
+Political and Administrative Studies Department; Green, Thuso, Sechaba Consultants (Lesotho); Gyimah-Boadi, E., Ghana Center for Democratic Development; Keulder, Christiaan, Institute for Public Policy Research (Namibia); Khaila, Stanley, Bunda College of Agriculture; Lekorwe, Mogoodi, University of Botswana.
 Political and Administrative Studies; Logan, Carolyn, Michigan State University; Mattes, Robert, University of Cape Town; Molomo, Mpho, University of Botswana.
 Political and Administrative Studies; Mulenga, Chileshe, University of Zambia.
 Institute for Economic and Social Research; Muwanga, Suzie, Makerere University.
 Wilsken Agencies Department of Government; Pereira, Joao, Eduardo Mondlane University.
-Centre for Population Studies; Reis, Deolinda, Afro-Sondagem; Rodrigues, Fransico, Afro-Sondagem; Semboja, Joseph, University of Dar es Salaam.
+Centre for Population Studies; Reis, Deolinda, Afrosondagem; Rodrigues, Fransico, Afrosondagem; Semboja, Joseph, University of Dar es Salaam.
 Research on Poverty Alleviation Political and Administrative Studies; Sentamu, Robert, Makerere University.
 Wilsken Agencies Department of Government; Sithole, Masipula, University of Zimbabwe.
-Mass Public Opinion Institute of Political and Administrative Studies; Tsoka, Maxton, University of Malawi.
+Political and Administrative Studies Department; Tsoka, Maxton, University of Malawi.
 Centre for Social Research

 Series: Afrobarometer Survey Series